jakemohr24-beep/music-history/essays/song-5/index.md

 ## History Of Country Music
-Jimmie Rodger was a pioneer of country music, but what is country music and where did it come from?
+Jimmie Rodgers was a pioneer of country music, but what is country music and where did it come from?
 It was the late 19th century with the invention of the phonograph when music really shifted from being a group leisure activity to an individual leisure activity.
 People could now choose what they wanted to listen to and could even record music with it.
-Before the invention there were symphonies and orchestras but these were primarily leisure for the really wealthy, the phonograph made music accessible to the middle and working class not only to listen but to record as well (Citation 1).
-This level of accessibility allowed people like Jimmie Rodgers, a working man, to now access a means of expressing his thoughts and ideas (Citation 2).
+Before the invention there were symphonies and orchestras but these were primarily leisure for the really wealthy.
+The phonograph made music accessible to the middle and working class not only to listen but to record as well (Thompson 2016).
+This level of accessibility allowed people like Jimmie Rodgers, a working man, to now access a means of expressing his thoughts and ideas (White 1955, 146-147).
 This leads us into the Bristol Sessions, a makeshift recording studio made by Victor Talking Machine Company in a hat factory to hopefully get talent for Victor Records.
 One of the people they had hosted was the country music catalyst himself, Jimmie Rodgers.
 He was one of the very first country music artists there was.
 Country music was being defined by instruments like fiddles and banjos and other elements like traditional ballads, gospel music, vaudeville songs, rustic comedy and instrumental showcases.
-Victor Talking Machine Company was able to record and host these musicians because of the phonograph (Citation 3).
-Due to the invention of the phonograph and the Bristol Sessions, what we now know as country music
+Victor Talking Machine Company was able to record and host these musicians because of the phonograph (Olson 2025, 262-265).
+Due to the invention of the phonograph and the Bristol Sessions, what we now know as country music.

 ## How the world Responded